klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.isMinter(address)
 ```
-Returns `true` if the given account is a minter who can issue new KIP-17 tokens.
+Returns `true` if the given account is a minter who can issue new tokens in the current contract conforming to KIP-17.

 **Parameters**